-For Amazon authors still wondering if print-on-demand is worth it, it’s important to remember that print books still account for 50 to 60 percent of the market, with eBooks totaling only 30 to 40 percent.
+For Amazon authors still wondering if print-on-demand is worth it, it’s important to remember that print books still account for 50 to 60% of the market, with eBooks totaling only 30 to 40%.
 With print-on-demand, there is little overhead beyond a slightly higher cost for designing the layout.
-Like CreateSpace before it, KDP allows you to make a print book available on Amazon without spending anything up-front at all.
-The cost of printing each book will be taken out of your royalties for each sale.
+Like CreateSpace before it, KDP allows you to make a print book available on Amazon without spending anything up-front; the cost of printing each book will be taken out of your royalties for each sale.

-In the US market, KDP printing cost is calculated using an 85-cent base cost, and a 12 cent per page cost.
+In the U.S. market, KDP printing costs are calculated using an 85-cent base cost, and a 12 cent per page cost.
 This means a 300-page black ink book would cost only $4.45 to print.
-You’ll receive a 60 percent royalty with standard distribution, and 40 percent with expanded distribution.
+You’ll receive a 60% royalty with standard distribution, and 40% with expanded distribution.

-And what is expanded distribution exactly?
+What exactly is expanded distribution?
 This service allows your book to made available through the large distributors that most online retailers and bookstores use to acquire their books.
 It means your print-on-demand title can be made available beyond Amazon.
 To be eligible for expanded distribution, your book needs an ISBN you either purchased or that was assigned by KDP, and (here’s the catch) that hasn’t been used for distribution elsewhere.
-And since generally, Ingram Spark is the better print-on-demand route to go for authors hoping to get their print-on-demand title into bookstores, you may want to opt out of expanded distribution and enjoy the higher royalties if you think you might want to use another service like Ingram Spark.
+Because Ingram Spark is generally the better print-on-demand route to go for authors hoping to get their print-on-demand title into bookstores, you may want to opt out of expanded distribution and enjoy the higher royalties if you think you might want to this service.
 Many independent bookstores will avoid purchasing books through Amazon at all.